microsoft/promptflow/docs/how-to-guides/develop-a-tool/add-a-tool-icon.md

-# Adding a Tool Icon
+# Adding a tool icon
 A tool icon serves as a graphical representation of your tool in the user interface (UI).
 Follow this guidance to add a custom tool icon when developing your own tool package.

 Adding a custom tool icon is optional.
 If you do not provide one, the system uses a default icon.